Ogletree PAGA Lawsuit

 Ms. Warren joined Ogletree in mid-2013 as the firm’s only female equity shareholder in San Diego.
 At Ogletree, she conducted workplace investigations and counseled businesses on sexual harassment, discrimination, and fraud for clients, as well as conducted numerous local and national webinars and presentations on employment topics.

-The Complaint details allegations of Ogletree’s history of gender discrimination, as well as the firm’s pattern of willfully ignoring female attorney’s complaints about their treatment by male leaders and its reliance on in-house counsel to conduct investigations of these complaints.
+The Complaint details allegations of Ogletree’s history of gender discrimination, as well as the firm’s pattern of willfully ignoring a female attorney’s complaints about their treatment by male leaders and its reliance on in-house counsel to conduct investigations of these complaints.
 The Complaint documents Ogletree’s underpayment of female shareholders relative to male shareholders with substantially similar levels of experience, as well as the firm’s discrimination against Ms. Warren in business development opportunities and credit allocations.
 The Complaint also alleges that Ogletree retaliated against Ms. Warren for her complaints of rampant gender discrimination and her outspoken advocacy for female parity and pay equity at the firm, culminating in the firm’s January 2018 termination of her.

 PAGA gives any employee in California aggrieved by an employer’s violation of the state Labor Code the right to file an action on behalf of other current and former employees for civil penalties established by Section 2698 and other sections.